How Much Does a Divorce Cost?

 At Freed Marcroft, you can fund your retainer by check, electronic check, credit card, cash, or someone else can pay on your behalf.
 Some people also borrow money from friends or family or take a loan from their 401k.

-For some creative ideas on funding legal fees, read: Can I Withdraw Retirement Funds to Pay My Divorce Attorneys’ Fees?
+For some creative ideas on funding legal fees, Read: Can I Withdraw Retirement Funds to Pay My Divorce Attorneys’ Fees?

 How to Keep Attorney Fees Down

 As we’ve mentioned, the biggest factor in how the cost of your divorce — no matter how technically complex the case — is the two spouses’ ability to communicate effectively and reach agreements.
 Although you’re not in control of your spouse’s behavior and choices, you are 100% in charge of your own.
 In other words — you can have a significant impact on how much your divorce will cost.
+In other words, a divorce that goes all the way to trial is very likely to have higher legal fees than a divorce that resolves.

 At Freed Marcroft, we have helped hundreds of people move forward to a better life.
 At our first step, the Goals & Planning Conference, we start by working through these questions with you to help you figure out your goals.
 If you decide that divorce is part of what you need to do to get you to the future you want, we can help you.
 If it isn’t, we will support you and help you figure out what you need to get you there instead.